Specialist schools in the United Kingdom: England

 In 2003, the Commons Education Select Committee requested that ministers withdraw specialist schools' extra funding if standards remained low in partnered comprehensives schools.
 It was claimed that this funding, alongside the partial selection entitled to some specialist schools, created inequality between them and their unspecialised counterparts.
 Specialist schools were claimed to have created a hierarchy of schools and Lib Dem MP Paul Holmes said every headteacher he had spoken to in private had only applied their schools to the programme for "the extra money".
 Ofsted confirmed that a fifth of schools specialised for this reason.
 Some specialists were also found illegally admitting their intakes by misinterpreting the 10% aptitude rule in their entitled partial selection.
 Two years later, NASUWT president Peter McLoughlin warned that specialist schools were limiting choice for parents in a speech where he claimed "Most parents cannot exercise choice in relation to the schools their children attend.
 The expansion of one school will lead to the closure of a less popular school, many of which are in deprived areas, depriving whole communities.
 You will have a kind of beauty contest between schools."
 McLoughlin also warned of the supposed two-tier system being created by specialist schools and academies.

 In 2007, it was found that specialist schools were performing nearly the same as non-specialists.
 There was only a small 1.5% increase in GCSE results for specialist schools with an exception of Sports Colleges, which were found to perform 0.5% worse than non-specialists.
 Furthermore, Chief Inspector of Schools in England Christine Gilbert stated that specialist status was not guaranteed to improve standards in teaching.
 She requested that the Specialist Schools and Academies Trust (SSAT) discuss the impact of the specialist schools programme since "If teaching had not improved, it's hard to see that learning would."

 Since 2016, UTCs have largely been considered to be failing.
 In 2016, one in ten UTCs had closed or converted into non-UTC secondary schools.
-The amount of pupils attending UTCs have decreased by 40% in those that were established between 2010 and 2013.
+The number of pupils attending UTCs have decreased by 40% in those that were established between 2010 and 2013.
 One in five UTCs have been given an inadequate Ofsted grade and 40% require improvement.
 Furthermore, over half of the overall students attending UTCs have dropped out and students that are still attending perform worse than those at non-UTC secondary schools.
 A mere 50% of these students pass GCSE maths and English.
 The DfE have spent £792 million on UTCs.
 Michael Gove, the education secretary who introduced UTCs, also called them a failure.
 A similar fate has befallen studio schools.
 Toby Young, a vocal advocate of free schools, believes that these schools fail because of their comprehensive character, which leads to them being "dumping grounds" for undesirable students who may be underperforming or misbehaved.
 Young has proposed making UTCs and studio schools selective to solve this issue.